signature-ip-ai/inoculator-user-guide/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Inoculator User Guide
+Table of Contents
 ===================================

-This is a sample document.

 .. toctree::
-   :maxdepth: 10
+   :maxdepth: 1
-   :caption: Contents:
+   :titlesonly:

    ModHistory
    Introduction
+   Introduction#terminologies
+   Introduction#user-description
+   Introduction#overview
+   Introduction#confidentiality-notice
+   features
+   requestAccess